kencx/homelab/LOG.md

   - Generalized some OS variables with Ansible facts
   - Molecule testing of `common` role with `debian/bullseye64` box.
 Creating our own boxes will come later.

+### 01/12/22 18:00
+- Add support for cloud-init in Proxmox templates.
+  - It was a simple fix: I forgot to install cloud-init during preseeding.
+  - Terraform now handles cloud-init configuration during provisioning automatically with the Proxmox provider

 ### 30/11/22 21:40
 - Added Molecule unit tests for `common` and `vault` roles.